You are what you eat so therefore, the healthier you eat, the healthier you will be.

-In the U-M study, noise-induced hearing loss was measured in four groups of guinea pigs treated with the antioxidant vitamins A, C and E, magnesium alone, an ACE-magnesium combination, or a placebo.
-The treatments began one hour before a five-hour exposure to 120 decibel (dB) sound pressure level noise, and continued once daily for five days.
+In the U-M study, noise-induced hearing loss was measured in four groups of guinea pigs treated with the antioxidant vitamins A, C, and E, magnesium alone, an ACE-magnesium combination, or a placebo.
+The treatments began one hour before a five-hour exposure to 120 decibels (dB) sound pressure level noise, and continued once daily for five days.

-The group given the combined treatments of vitamins A, C and E and magnesium showed significantly less noise-induced hearing loss than all of the other groups.
+The group was given the combined treatments of vitamins A, C, and E and magnesium showed significantly less noise-induced hearing loss than all of the other groups.

 In the past 10 years, scientists have learned that noise-induced hearing loss occurs in part because cell mitochondria in the ear churn out damaging free radicals in response to loud sounds.
 "Free radical formation bursts initially, then peaks again during the days after exposure," explains Le Prell.

 The antioxidant vitamins and magnesium used in the study are widely used dietary supplements, not new drugs, and therefore they don't require the extensive safety tests required for new drug entities prior to use in clinical trials.
 The doses to be used in proposed human trials will be within the ranges considered safe according to the Institute of Medicine and federal nutrition guidelines.
 (Source: http://www.nutritionhorizon.com)